본문 바로가기 대메뉴 바로가기

 Natural variation in diaspore traits of Coreanomecon hylomeconoides

 Myrmecophyte is a plant which interacts with ants.
 They have mutualism about protection, pollination, or seed dispersal.
-In the seed dispersal case, some seeds have a specific appendage called by ‘elaiosome' which is rich-lipid parts for ant attraction.
-Korean endemic species C. hylomeconoides also myrmecophyte and have diaspore, which is consist of seed and elaiosome.
-First of all, we should analyze the diaspore traits and find differences to find the relation between elaiosome and ants.
+In the seed dispersal case, some seeds have a specific appendage called an ‘elaiosome,' rich-lipid parts for ant attraction.
+Korean endemic species C. hylomeconoides are also myrmecophytes and have diaspores consisting of seed and elaiosome.
+First, we should analyze the diaspore traits and find differences to find the relation between elaiosome and ants.

 Analyze the chemical components in elaiosome using LC-MS and GC-MS